 If you’re looking for a Sunday Brunch Recipe look no further!
-This easy Shakshuka Recipe is filled with chorizo and kale and can be ready in just 30 minutes.
+This easy Shakshuka Recipe is filled with chorizo and kale, then spiked with a little garlic, fennel and chilli, for a hearty, flavoursome brunch recipe that is ready in just 35 minutes.

 How do you like your eggs in the morning?
 How about poached, in a tomato sauce flavoured with chilli, fennel, garlic AND chorizo?
 Sound good?
 I thought so 😏

 While there is a lot of controversy over where Shakshuka originates from, it is often associated with the Middle East; Israel in particular.
-The dish is traditionally cooked with garlic, onion, peppers, tomatoes and spices such as paprika, chilli and cumin however it is wonderfully versatile and you can jazz it up anyway that suits!
+The dish is traditionally cooked with garlic, onion, peppers, tomatoes and spices such as paprika, chilli and cumin however it is wonderfully versatile and you can jazz it up in any way that suits!

 For this Shakshuka recipe the addition of chorizo and kale makes it a hearty and filling meal that, while great as a brunch dish, also works perfectly at lunch time or dinner.
 Imagine yourselves sitting around a pot of this, scooping thick, spicy tomato sauce and egg onto crusty pieces of bread.
 Doesn’t sound too bad does it?

 Yes and no. You can make the tomato sauce ahead of time easily and store it until you are ready to use it.
 Then reheat the sauce before continuing with the recipe and cooking the eggs.
 If you were to make the whole dish ahead of time you would end up with rubbery, over-cooked eggs.

 Once cooked allow the shakshuka sauce to cool at room temperature for no more than two hours.
 Add it into a Tupperware container and leave it in the fridge for no more than 3-4 days.
 The sauce is also suitable for freezing.